-Top 10 Omicron updates: States report more cases of new variant
+Top 10 Omicron updates: Delhi imposes night curfew from 10 pm to 5 am

 Here are the latest updates on the new coronavirus variant:

+- Night curfew will be imposed in Delhi from 10 pm to 5 am from Sunday, NDTV reported citing government officials.
+The decision was taken after the national Capital reported 290 fresh cases of Covid-19 – a 16% jump from Friday.
+One death due to coronavirus was reported in the last 24 hours.

 - Andhra Pradesh, Karnataka, Odisha and Telangana on Sunday reported more cases of the Omicron variant of coronavirus.
 Andhra Pradesh detected two cases of the new strain in Anantapuram and Prakasam districts, reported Deccan Chronicle.
 Both the patients had arrived from foreign countries.
 With this, the state’s tally of Omicron cases stands at six.
 Karnataka, on the other hand, now has 38 cases of the new variant as the state confirmed seven fresh infections.
 Odisha’s tally of Omicron cases rose to six after four more patients were tested positive.
 Director of Health Services Bijay Mohapatra told PTI the two of the new patients had returned from Nigeria and the other two had come from the United Arab Emirates.
 Telangana registered three more Omicron cases, taking the total number of cases of the new variant in the state to 41.

-- Himachal Pradesh and Madhya Pradesh on Sunday reported their first cases of the Omicron variant of coronavirus.
-With this, the new strain has now been recorded in 19 states and Union Territories of India.
-While Himachal Pradesh health officials confirmed one case of the new variant, Madhya Pradesh registered eight.
+Meanwhile, Himachal Pradesh and Madhya Pradesh on Sunday reported their first cases of the Omicron variant of coronavirus.

 - Prime Minister Narendra Modi on Sunday said self-discipline and self-awareness were the country’s strengths in fighting against the Omicron variant of the coronavirus.
 In his Mann ki Baat radio address, Modi noted that scientists are studying the Omicron variant and getting new data every day.
 He added that people’s collective strength will defeat the coronavirus. “...With this very sense of responsibility we have to enter into 2022,” he said.